-This is a question that I strike a lot from residents and I am hearing concerns about the future of the maintenance and streetscapes throughout our region.
-To be realistic I think we need to look at increasing the maintenance of our streetscapes across the region.
+This is a question that I strike a lot from residents, and I am hearing concerns about the future of the maintenance and streetscapes throughout our region.
+To be realistic we need to look at increasing the maintenance of our streetscapes across the region.

-Over the next four years of Council there will be some pretty significant growth in the region.
+Over the next four years of Council there will be some significant growth in the region.
 Along with that will come the need to fill in some of the gaps in things like public transport links.
 Improving the road network to work without the need for more traffic lights will be a priority.
-It is really important to keep supporting the still emerging community organisations which are the real life blood of the community for decades to come.
-Getting more community facilities rolled-out.
-Over the next four years can further grow our region as a positive, vibrant and exciting centre.
+It is important to keep supporting the still emerging community organisations which are the real-life blood of the community for decades to come.
+Getting more community facilities rolled out.
+Over the next four years can further grow our region as a positive, vibrant, and exciting centre.

-If you are elected on the Mayor for Moreton Bay Region what’s the first thing you will do?
+If you are elected Division 7 Councillor what is the first thing you will do?

 There is a lot of work to be done between now and the election day.
-I’ll keep on campaigning right up till 6pm.
-Firstly I would thank the community for extending that trust to me and undertake to work tirelessly to be their representative for them that I can be for the next 4 years.
+I will keep on campaigning right up till 6pm.
+Firstly I would thank the community for extending that trust to me and undertake to work tirelessly to be their representative today, tomorrow and for the years to come.

-Then I’d book a meeting with the newly elected Councillors to discuss the immediate areas in need of action in Moreton Bay Region.
+Then I would book a meeting with the CEO to discuss the immediate areas in need of action in Division 7.

-Then I would have to turn to a list of priorities that I have given undertakings to get back to residents on within the first 14 days and it’s a growing list.
+Then I would have to turn to a list of priorities that I have given undertakings to get back to residents on within the first 14 days and it is a growing list.

-I’d schedule to hold the first of the regular community consultations and have an open door policy each Friday afternoon for anyone who has a concern to roll up, no appointment necessary to raise any issue or just have a discussion about local issues.
-I’d be ready to serve the community and only a phone call or inbox away.
+I would schedule to hold the first of the regular community consultations and have an open-door policy each Friday afternoon for anyone who has a concern to roll up, no appointment necessary to raise any issue or just discuss local issues.
+I would be ready to serve the community and only a phone call or inbox away.

 How can people contact you?